 “I’m really excited.
 A little disoriented, but really excited.”

-Earlier this week, she spoke at a conference in Seoul, South Korea, apparently stressing that robots “deserve respect” and that laws would need to be passed to ensure their rights.
-In fact, a proposed bill there would see robots granted “legal status as electronic human beings,” according to the South China Morning Post.
+Earlier this week, she spoke at a conference in Seoul, South Korea, stressing that robots “deserve respect” and that laws would need to be passed to ensure their rights.
+A proposed bill there would see robots granted “legal status as electronic human beings,” according to the South China Morning Post.

 You’re The Puppet!